Heart Eyes: Box office

 Heart Eyes grossed $30.4 million in the United States and Canada, and $2.5 million in other territories, for a worldwide total of $32.9 million.

 In the United States and Canada, Heart Eyes was released alongside Love Hurts and was projected to gross $7–8 million from 3,102 theaters in its opening weekend.
 The film made $3.7 million on its first day, including an estimated $1.1 million from Thursday night previews.
 It went on to debut to $8.3 million, finishing second behind holdover Dog Man.
 The film underperformed with couples, with only 40% of opening weekend attendees going with a spouse or date, on par with the previous weekend's opener Companion.
 The following weekend, which coincided with Valentine's Day, the film grossed $9.9 million, an increase of 19% noted as uncommon for horror films, which normally see steep drops in their second weekends.
 It was released on digital on March 4, 2025, and dropped out of the box office top ten the following weekend.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 28 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale, while those surveyed by PostTrak gave it a 68% overall positive score.

+Viewership

+According to data from Showlabs, Heart Eyes ranked sixth on Netflix in the United States during the week of May 5–11, 2025.

+Sequel

+In January 2026, Dread Central reported that Ruben was preparing work for a sequel and that a script had been completed.
+In April 2026, the sequel was set for a theatrical release on February 11, 2028, with Paramount Pictures, which had handled most international territories on the first film, replacing Screen Gems as the domestic distributor.
+In September 2026, the sequel was moved up a week to February 4, 2028.